AzadDevX/Database/Readme.md

 After the complete configuration of the Job, the commands are executed in the defined order using the ``Start`` command.

 # Library Developers Guide :fist_right:  :fist_left:

 ## How to make a new data types

 Data types are created as object-oriented, this helps us to set specific features for each of the data types.
 The folder for data types is in ``/src/types``.

-**Rules**
+**Rules:**

 1. The file name is equal to the class name.
 2. use the namespace ``Azad\Database\Types``
 3. Inheriting from Init